On December 21, 1970, President Nixon and Elvis Presley met in the Oval Office, where they discussed the Beatles

-However, as iconic as the Elvis and Nixon photo is, the story is even more so.
+However, as iconic as this Elvis and Nixon photo is, the story behind it is even more captivating.

 The fateful meeting of Elvis and Nixon started a few days before the photo was taken.
-In December of 1970, Elvis Presley spent $100,000 on Christmas presents — 32 handguns and 10 Mercedes-Benzes.
-His wife, Priscilla, and his father both reprimanded the king, telling him that maybe $100,000 was a little much to spend all at once.
+It was December 1970, and Elvis Presley had just spent $100,000 on Christmas presents which included 32 handguns and 10 Mercedes-Benzes.
+His wife Priscilla and his father both reprimanded him, telling the King of Rock and Roll that maybe $100,000 was a little much to spend all at once.

-So naturally, Elvis needed to get some space from all that negativity and did what anyone would do.
-He took his presents and hopped on the next available flight out of Memphis, and headed to Washington D.C.
-Then, he got bored and hopped on another flight to Los Angeles.
+Irritated by their reaction, Elvis took his presents and hopped onto the next available flight out of Memphis and headed to Washington D.C.
+Then, perhaps because he got bored, Elvis hopped onto another flight to Los Angeles.

 Presley thought the badge might allow him to fly outside of the country with his collection of handguns, should his boredom ever escalate beyond the continental United States.
-Indeed, according to Presley’s wife, “The narc badge represented some kind of ultimate power to him,” Priscilla wrote later, in her memoirs.
+Indeed, according to Presley’s wife, “The narc badge represented some kind of ultimate power to him,” she wrote in her memoir.
 “With the federal narcotics badge, he [believed he] could legally enter any country both wearing guns and carrying any drugs he wished.”

 So, just one day after arriving in Los Angeles, Elvis headed back to D.C.

-While on his flight, Elvis penned a handwritten note to President Nixon, as one does, to request a personal meeting.
+While on his flight, Elvis penned a handwritten note to President Nixon in order to request a personal meeting.